"That's my man": OliveTheBoy surprises rumoured bae with flashy birthday gifts

 The Good Sin hitmaker's moments with Stephy have stoked a frenzy online as fans obsess over how genuine the relationship might be.

-The rumoured love birds shared heartwarming messages online as they sought to make their stint public.
+The rumoured love birds shared heartwarming messages online as they sought to make their thing public.

-However, several fans remain skeptical suggesting OliveTheBoy's could be a publicity stunt.
+However, several fans remain skeptical suggesting OliveTheBoy's move could be a publicity stunt.

 OliveTheBoy and his catch stir reactions

-YEN.com.gh gathered af ew comment sfrom Ghanains in reaction to OliveTheBoy's rumoure drelationship.
+YEN.com.gh gathered a few comments from Ghanaians in reaction to OliveTheBoy's rumoured relationship.

 @fiifi_gh said:

-"But I don't get why, people be going banana's over this.
+"But I don't get why people are going banana's over this.
 Two people in love, who decide to make it public.
 What's this whole thing about? 🤔."

 @brakutzz wrote: